rikyperdana/autoForm/README.md

 - `file`: used to create single file uploader which shall store `fileId, originalName, fileExtension, fileSize`.
 Built with Formidable.js from npm library, thus express.js required.

 `autoform.options`: If `autoform: {type: 'select'}` is used, return a function that return an array that contains `value` and `label` properties.
 Two callbacks are provided `(name, doc)` to help customization.

+`autoform.limit`: Used to limit file size (in bytes) before uploaded to server.

+`autoform.accept`: An array of file extensions allowed to be uploaded.
+Ex: `['png', 'jpg']`.

 `autoValue`: A function that accepts `(name, doc)` as callbacks where `name` is the respective field name and `doc` are the current values of given form.